wuyingki/WorkBetter/OKEsetup.md

   ![](images/25.png)

+  - Click **Save**

 ### **STEP 2.4**: DHCP Options Configuration

 The VCN must have a DHCP Options configured.
 The default value for DNS Type of Internet and VCN Resolver is acceptable.

-- While still in the VCN `oke-cluster` details page, select **DHCP Options** from the list on the left
+- In the VCN `oke-cluster` details page, select **DHCP Options** from the list on the left

-  A `Default DHCP Options for oke-cluster` should have been created for you, similar to below.
+  A `Default DHCP Options for oke-cluster` should have been created for you

+- Click on **Default DHCP Options for oke-cluster** DHCP option to see the detail and you should see something similar to below.

   ![](images/29.png)